Successful Recoveries For Kaiser Patients: Cases & Results

 Walkup attorneys negotiated a settlement on behalf of a man who suffered debilitating back injury because of Kaiser’s failure to diagnose and treat a spinal infection that developed after a decompressive lumbar laminectomy.

 The man went to Kaiser San Francisco complaining of recurring lower back pain with radiating pain and numbness in his legs.
 He was diagnosed with lumbar stenosis at L4-5 and underwent a laminectomy procedure.
-Following the surgical procedure the client was relieved of symptoms and initially considered the procedure a success.
+Following the surgical procedure, the client was relieved of symptoms and initially considered the procedure a success.
 However eight months following the surgery he began to experience intense stiffness and swelling in his low back.
-He returned to Kaiser San Francisco and explained to doctors that he was having significant recurrence of pain.
+He returned to Kaiser San Francisco and explained to doctors that he was having a significant recurrence of pain.
 Kaiser doctor’s examined and tested the man, and informed him to rest and that the condition would improve on its own.

 The patient then continued on for several more months while taking prescription pain medications to mask the pain.
-Finally after several months he returned to Kaiser and was diagnosed with a staph aureus infection of the spine.
+Finally, after several months he returned to Kaiser and was diagnosed with a staph aureus infection of the spine.
 Walkup’s team of Kaiser injury specialists argued the infection was present following the surgery, and that the permanent damage to the man’s spine was a direct result of Kaiser’s negligence.

 Paraplegia – Failure to Diagnose Spinal Cord Compression

 In a case involving a patient rendered paraplegic due to a failure to diagnose a herniated lumbar disk, the Kaiser medical negligence attorneys of Walkup Melodia obtained a cash and annuity settlement in a confidential amount after Kaiser employees failed to properly evaluate and treat the client for neurological symptoms and spinal cord compression.